AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 // "LABRADOR"
 ```

-When we call the `get` method we step inside the normal flow and change the value of the breed to uppercase.
+When we call the `get` method, we step inside the normal flow and change the value of the breed to uppercase.

-When setting a new value we step in again and log a short message before setting the value.
+When setting a new value, we step in again and log a short message before setting the value.

 Proxies can be very useful.
 For example, we can use them to validate data.